EragonJ/Kaku/README.md

 npm install
 ```

+## Prepare needed configs

+**PLEASE READ THIS**

+In order to successfully make Kaku functional, you have to prepare all needed configs first.
+(Take Youtube API for example, in latest 3.0 API, you need your own API KEY to execute their API)  No matter you are in production or development environment, this is important and please make sure you already did this before building !

+Please take a look at `config/`, you will notice there are some files named like `*.sample.json`, remember to update them with correct config and rename them to `*.production.json`, then everything should work as perfect !

 ## Make production build

 We need to make sure all codes would be moved to the right place and generated the final entry point to reduce requests to load data, so you have to build first.